Chamber Concert

 Series

-The Chamber Concert Series at SCMC features performers from the Chamber Music Society of Lincoln Center (CMS) in New York City.
+The Chamber Music Society of Lincoln Center Series at SCMC features musicians from the Chamber Music Society in New York City.
 These extraordinary artists provide audiences with the kind of exhilarating concert experiences that have led critics to deem CMS “an exploding star in the musical firmament” (Wall Street Journal).

 Upcoming Chamber Concerts